Measurement of the branching fraction of $D_s^+\to \tau^+ \nu_{\tau}$ via $\tau^+ \to \mu^+ \nu_{\mu}\bar{\nu_{\tau}}$: SINGLE-TAG CANDIDATES

 If there are multiple candidates present per tag mode per charge, only the one with the $D_s^-$ recoil mass

 closest to the $D_s^{*+}$ nominal mass~\cite{PDG2022} is kept for further analysis.

-The distributions of the invariant masses ($M_{\rm ST}$) of the accepted ST candidates for each tag mode are shown in Fig.~\ref{fig:stfit}.
+The distributions of the invariant masses ($M_{\rm ST}$) of the accepted ST candidates from data for each tag mode are shown in Fig.~\ref{fig:stfit}.
 The yields of ST $D^-_s$ mesons reconstructed in each tag mode are determined from fits to their individual $M_{\rm ST}$ distributions.
 In the fits, the signal is described by the simulated shape convolved with a Gaussian function that represents the resolution difference between data and simulation.
-In the fit to the $D_s^-\to K_S^0K^-$ tag mode, the shape of the peaking background $D_s^-\to K^0_S\pi^-$ is modeled by the simulated shape convolved with the same Gaussian resolution function as used for the signal shape and its size is left free.
+In the fit to the $D_s^-\to K_S^0K^-$ tag mode, the shape of the peaking background $D^-\to K^0_S\pi^-$ is modeled by the simulated shape convolved with the same Gaussian resolution function as used for the signal shape and its size is left free.
+The fraction of the $D^-\to K^0_S\pi^-$ over $D_s^-\to K_S^0 K^-$ yields is about 2.0\%.
 The combinatorial background is described by a first to third order Chebychev function, which is validated by analyzing the inclusive MC sample.
 Figure~\ref{fig:stfit} shows the fit results for the data sample at $\sqrt s=$ 4.178~GeV.
 In each sub-figure, the red arrows show the chosen $M_{\rm ST}$ signal regions.
 The candidates located in these signal regions are retained for further analysis.
 Based on simulation, the $e^+e^-\to(\gamma_{\rm ISR})D_s^+D_s^-$ process is found to contribute about (0.7-1.1)\% in the fitted number of ST $D^-_s$ mesons for each tag mode.
 The reported yields have this contribution subtracted.
+The efficiencies of reconstructing ST $D^-_s$ mesons~($N_{\rm ST}$) are estimated by analyzing the inclusive MC sample in the same way as real data.

-The second and third columns of Table~\ref{tab:bf} summarize the yields of ST $D^-_s$ mesons ($N_{\rm ST}$) for each tag mode obtained from the combined data sample and the corresponding detection efficiencies ($\epsilon_{\rm ST}$), respectively.
+The second and third columns of Table~\ref{DT_sum} summarize the yields of ST $D^-_s$ mesons ($N_{\rm ST}$) for each tag mode obtained in data and the corresponding detection efficiencies ($\epsilon_{\rm ST}$), respectively.
 In this table, the $N_{\rm ST}$ quantities are obtained by summing over all energy points, and the $\epsilon_{\rm ST}$ quantities are obtained by weighting the corresponding yields of ST $D^-_s$ mesons in data at each energy points.